Ever since the oil crisis of 1973, the idea of peak oil has fluttered in and out of the consciousness of consumers and investors all over the world.

 Here are three oil stocks to help you get started:

 Exxon is the largest oil and gas company in the world, with a market cap of over $300 billion.
-It increased its dividend payments in 2015, at $2.88 per share, up from $2.77 in 2014.
+It increased its dividend payments to 3.8%, which jumps them by 2.7%.
 The company has a history of increasing its dividends annually and has operations in every part of oil and gas development, with over 35,000 gross operated wells.
 Exxon has stayed strong even through the ups and downs of oil and gas prices.
 It was founded in 1870 and is headquartered in Irving, Texas.

-Chevron is the second largest oil and gas company behind Exxon, with a market cap of $170 billion.
-One of the best things about Chevron is that it has one of the best histories of dividend payments, increasing them continually over the past 27 years, even through many boom and bust oil cycles, committing to increasing the dividend payments even through tough financial times.
-Chevron’s diversity has helped it stay afloat through many years, and last year it had a dividend yield of about 4.6%.
-It was founded in 1879 and is headquartered in Sam Ramon, California.
+Chevron is the second largest oil and gas company behind Exxon, with a market cap of $196.51 billion.
+One of the best things about Chevron is that it has one of the best histories of dividend payments, increasing them continually over the past 27 years, even through many boom and bust oil cycles.
+Chevron’s diversity has helped it stay afloat through many years, and has a dividend yield of 4.19%.
+It was founded in 1879 and is headquartered in San Ramon, California.

 COP explores for, produces, transports, and markets crude oil and natural gases worldwide.
 It has maintained or increased dividend payments since 2002.
 Even when oil prices dropped along with COP’s value (causing the company to make cutbacks), it still made dividend payments its top priority and actually increased the payments in 2014 and 2015.
-Its dividend yield was about 5.5% at the end of 2015.
-This is a solid pick, with a market cap of $55.45 billion, and COP obviously put dividends high on its priority list, which means it cares about its investors.
+Its dividend yield is currently 2.44%.
+COP has a market cap of $53.21 billion and obviously puts dividends high on its priority list, which means it cares about its investors.
 It was founded in 1917 and is headquartered in Houston, Texas.

 Oil is on the road to recovery, and these companies have consistently showed that they can outlive oil slumps, which means they’re perfectly placed for oil’s comeback.